-Good Paired With: In breeding pairs or by themselves, only good with other species when they’re juveniles.
+Good Paired With: In breeding pairs or by themselves, only good with other species when the flowerhorns juveniles.

-Flowerhorn Cichlids are human-made.
-They’re never found somewhere naturally in the wild, if they are, they’ve been introduced by humans.
+Flowerhorn Cichlids are human-made in origin.
+As a result, they don’t have a natural habitat.
+These fish are never found somewhere naturally in the wild, if they are, they’ve been introduced by humans.

 Red Devil, Trimac Cichlids, and Blood Parrot Cichlids were imported from Central America to Malaysia.
 The Red devil and the Blood Parrot were bred together, creating the Flowerhorn.

-US and European hobbyists keep them, but importing Flowerhorn Cichlids is banned in Australia.
+United States and European hobbyists keep flowerhorns, but importing Flowerhorn Cichlids is banned in Australia.

 The first generation of Flowerhorn cichlids available on the market was the Hua Luo Han.
-They were bred in about 1998.
+These fish were bred in about 1998.
 Since then, their hybrids became quite popular.

 The Seven Colors Blue Fiery Mouth (also known as the Greenish Gold tiger), was imported from Central America and crossbred with the Jin Gang Blood Parrot from Taiwan.

 Flowerhorns are among the most vividly colored in the cichlid world.
-Males are more colorful than females, and they also have a ‘nuchal hump’ or ‘Kok’ on their foreheads.
+Males are more colorful than females, and these fish also have a ‘nuchal hump’ or ‘Kok’ on their foreheads.

-Both sexes have flat, long bodies, with long dorsal and anal fins extending to the tip of their tails.
+Both sexes of this freshwater fish have flat, long bodies, with long dorsal and anal fins extending to the tip of their tails.
 Their pectoral fins are translucent and much shorter than their others.

 Both male and female fish can grow up to 30-40 cm in size.

-You’re sure to find your favorite color in the extensive range of flowerhorn cichlid strains.
+You’re sure to find your favorite color or type in the extensive range of flowerhorn cichlid strains.

 How To Tell The Sex Of A Flowerhorn Cichlid?